 Comments are an easy way to boost user engagement.
 There is a lot you can do to improve WordPress comments.

 The reply link below a comment is like a call to action.
-Just like any other call for actions on your website, language, colors, size, and placement can all compel users to click.
+Just like any other call for actions on your WordPress website, the language, colors, size, and placement can all compel users to click.

-By changing the simple boring reply to something more interesting, you can make it more prominent and attractive.
+By changing the simple boring ‘Reply’ to something more interesting, you can make it more prominent and attractive.

 Let’s see how to easily change ‘Reply’ text in WordPress comments.